thycotic/privman-docs/admin/tasks/client/bi.md

 [priority]: # (5)
 # Basic Inventory

-Basic Inventory (Initial, Windows) and (Initial, Mac OS) are scheduled to run at a client's initial start-up after the agent is installed.
+Basic Inventory (Initial, Windows), (Initial, Mac OS), and (Initial, Unix/Linux) are scheduled to run at a client's initial start-up after the agent is installed.
 The cause of the policy's trigger is the task creation.

-The common Basic Inventory is scheduled to run daily at 8 am.
+The common Basic Inventory is scheduled to run daily at a set time.

 For Windows systems the policies instruct the agent on the client system to report the following WMI classes to the server: